sameerpatil2006/POMdemo/README.md

 # POMdemo
-Selenium Page Object Modeling Framework
+Selenium Page Object Modeling Framework.
 I have created a sample selenium framework with page object modeling to test a wordpress website DemoQA.com with datadriven approach.
 Technologies used :
 Selenium 3.13,